aridjayarecipes/cutesrecipes.web.app/content/post/1966-recipe-of-award-winning-kibbet-rahib-in-a-tray.md

 1. Made by: Faten el Soufi

 Potatoes are hearty and can replace the meat easily.
-Please meet &#34;Kibbet Raaheb,&#34; which translates to &#34;Monk&#39;s Kibbe.&#34; Onions, flour, Burghul (cracked wheat) and dried mint powder are kneaded and rolled into small Kibbe balls that are then cooked in a simmering kidney beans stew, with crushed garlic, a bit of olive oil, and a generous amount of freshly.
+Please meet "Kibbet Raaheb," which translates to "Monk&#39;s Kibbe."
+Onions, flour, Burghul (cracked wheat) and dried mint powder are kneaded and rolled into small Kibbe balls that are then cooked in a simmering kidney beans stew, with crushed garlic, a bit of olive oil, and a generous amount of freshly.
 I am a massive kibbeh fan, and kibbeh recipes are pretty diverse in Lebanon and the Middle East!
 I am guessing most of you are familiar with the fried torpedo-shaped kibbeh stuffed with minced meat!
 Kibbet Raheb lemony lentil and swiss chard soup with bulgur wheat bites.

 So that's going to wrap it up for this exceptional food kibbet rahib in a tray recipe.
 Thanks so much for reading.
 I'm confident that you will make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, friends and colleague.
 Thank you for reading.
 Go on get cooking!